legionJS/legionJS/README.md

 JavaScript 2D Game Engine with Multiplayer support.

+# Getting Started

+After cloning this repository, run the following commands in the `legionJS` directory:

+    npm install

+If you are on a Mac, you may need to run:

+    sudo npm install

 # Contributing

 All pull requests should be sent to the `dev` branch.
 Once the new features are tested to be stable within the `dev`